Appers-lab/sss-theme/doc/css-guide.md

 - Use ```<div>``` ONLY for creating layout (e.g., grids, columns, etc)

-- etc.
+- etc. [Add some more useful tags, no need to add all of them just the ones you think are useful]

 > Following these rules results in a more professional website with better SEO and accessibility scores.

-CSS frameworks introduction
+CSS Architencture Introduction
 ----------------------------------
 Currently there are several well-known CSS architecture/model out there, all aiming at making it easy to write css for a *"big project"* as they claim.
 Here are links to three most famous ones: